 Finally, at the end of week two, the DA’s office decided it was time to bring Alexis back to College Station.
 Brandon’s parents got on a plane with Alexis and flew her to Houston.
 We picked her up from the airport, and Brandon’s parents got on the next flight back to Omaha.

 What they did get to see was the daycare provider day after day.
-The jury got to see her autistic daughter run to the stand as she testified and ask if her mommy needed a snack.
+The jury got to see her daughter with autism run to the stand as she testified and ask if her mommy needed a snack.
 I guess children belong in courthouses and not school?

 When the closing arguments were done, we waited with our friends in a tiny little room.
 The jury was split 10-2, and then they were split 7-5.
 They deliberated for 16 hours.
 Finally on November 19, at 7 p.m. they delivered the verdict.

-The only subsequent comment we heard from any jury members was that they knew “that the Verzal’s could handle it either way” (not that the ability of one side “to handle it” over another should have any weight on a decision).
-We also heard that the jury got hung up on whether or not the provider “knew” she would cause “serious bodily harm” when she allegedly shook and threw Alexis.
+The only subsequent comment we heard from any jury members was that they knew “the Verzals could handle it either way” (not that the ability of one side “to handle it” over another should have any weight on a decision).
+We also heard the jury got hung up on whether or not the provider “knew” she would cause “serious bodily harm” when she allegedly shook and threw Alexis.

 So what happened to the daycare provider?
 Nothing.